This post may contain Affiliate Links

 And that’s it.
 Super easy Pizza Hut Style cookie dough desserts for a fraction of the price.
 It’s usually around £5 in pizza hut – this comes in at around £1.50 including the ice cream and sauce.

-Another favourite in our house – we always used to end up ordering these cookies when we had a Domino’s Pizza, now we make them ourselves.
+Another favourite in our house – we always used to end up ordering these cookies when we had a Domino’s Pizza, now we make them ourselves as it’s much cheaper and they are super quick and simple.

 - Split the remaining Cookie Dough into four pieces (I did 5 in the picture below as there was 5 of us – they were a bit smaller than usual)